karnagebitcoin/jumble/AI_IMAGE_GENERATION_FEATURE.md

 - The `google/gemini-2.5-flash-image` model is now available in the model selection dropdown
 - You can use any configured model for regular `/ai` commands; the system will automatically switch to the image model only when needed

+## Troubleshooting

+If the image doesn't appear or you see "here you go" without an actual image:

+1. **Check Browser Console**: Open your browser's developer tools (F12) and check the console for debug logs
+   - Look for "Image generation response:" to see the raw API response
+   - Look for "Content is array:" or "Content is string:" to see what format was received
+   - Look for "Found image URL:" or "Extracted URL:" to see if a URL was detected

+2. **Response Format**: The model may return the image in different formats:
+   - As a URL in a structured `image_url` field
+   - As a URL embedded in text
+   - As a base64 data URL

+3. **Debug Mode**: If the image URL can't be extracted, you'll see a debug view showing the raw response.
+This helps identify parsing issues.

+4. **API Response**: The system logs the full API response to help diagnose any issues with the image generation service

 ## Benefits

 - **Automatic Detection**: No need to manually switch models or use special commands